conema/monterail-dark/README.md

 * With which versions of Thunderbird can I use this theme?

-For now only **60.x** is been tested, in the future, backward compatibility to the most requested versions will be added.
+For now only **60.x** and **52.9.1** are been tested, in the future, backward compatibility to the most requested versions will be added.

 ## Credits
 This addon is based on [Monterail by Paenglab](https://addons.thunderbird.net/en-US/thunderbird/addon/monterail/), source code is included.